Best smart indoor trainers 2024: Top-end and entry-level models reviewed and rated

 An excellent option if you have the space for a permanent set-up, the Flux S has an excellent ride feel, good stability and a very smooth ERG mode but it isn't very portable or packable.
 It also lacks ultimate accuracy and gradient replication for serious Zwift racers.

-Best value direct-drive for accuracy
+Best value direct-drive

-Best value entry-level direct-drive for accuracy
+Best value direct-drive

-The extra cost of the Kickr gets you greater accuracy, impressive ride feel and a painful-sounding 16% gradient replication.
+The extra cost of the Kickr gets you greater accuracy, an impressive ride feel and a painful-sounding 16% gradient replication.
 It is a little lighter than the Flux, which helps if you have to move it around but is an awkward shape for storage.

-Best for premium performance
+Best all-round performance

-Best direct-drive for premium performance
+Best all-round performance

 Wahoo's Kickr V6 is a superb way to enjoy indoor training.
 ERG mode is smooth, ride feel is excellent and you won't hit the 2,200 watt buffer when it comes to power measurement.
 It can connect to Wahoo's stable of peripherals such as the Climb and Headwind whilst auto calibration and firmware updates keep it accurate.

-Best direct-drive trainer for stability in sprints
+Best direct-drive trainer for stability

 Offering little in the way of extra features, the H3 does provide an accurate and stable platform on which to train, with 2,000 watts of resistance and up to 20% gradients.
 This makes it perfect for hard interval sessions or sprint training and when you are finished, it packs away easily too.

-The best entry level direct-drive trainer overall
+The best direct-drive trainer overall

-2. Tacx Flux S
+Tacx Flux S

 Our expert review: